How do I deploy an Anchor program on Solana and connect it to a React app (react-vite-anchor)?

 Summary

-Deploying an Anchor program on Solana and connecting it to a React app doesn’t have to mean weeks of wiring and glue code.
-The react-vite-anchor template gives you:
+Deploying an Anchor program on Solana and connecting it to a React app is straightforward when you follow the react-vite-anchor path:

 Next Step